gusttavocdn/computer_science_with_typescript/src/01_fundamentals/filter/challenge-en.md

+# Instructions

 Write a function called filter that returns an array filtered based on the return value of its callback function passed as an argument.
 If the callback function returns true, the element is kept.
 If the callback function returns false, the element is not kept.